mendrik/preact-easy-state/readme.md

 ### Project template with UI library

+An experiemental preact setup that uses react-easy-state and is powered by utility decorators.

+This is work in progress, don't use in production but feel free to use ideas or code fragments for your own work.

 ### Prerequisites

 - Install parcel globally to run the application `npm i parcel -g`